Design doesn’t just involve creating inspirational art, but also knowing how people will react to it.

 What shape do you think of when you hear the word “building”?
 I assume it’s a square or rectangle, and not a circle.
 Squares, rectangles, and triangles are the most-used shapes and we see them around us all the time.
 Our computers and monitors, cellphones, books, furniture, doors, and so on use square and rectangular shapes.

 Straight lines and angles give a sense of trust, security, reliability, seriousness.
 Now, if your business has these attributes, your logo and other design elements will have more squares than round shapes.
-It’s that easy.
+It’s that easy, and it all depends on what will attract your ideal client – which we cover in our comprehensive Ideal Client Blueprint.

 Circles, on the other hand, are more related to Sun, Earth, rings etc. They usually represent ideas of completion, wholeness and harmony.